alan30408/GPT-3-mail-classification/README.md

 # GPT-3-classification

-This is the project which made by Jarvis team.
+This is the project which made by Jarvis team in GPT-3 Makeathon Competition by TUM.ai.

 we build the GPT-3 model to extract some certain information from unstructure data.
 1. PO: the product numbers